danielsouza21/angular-tour-of-heroes/README.md

 # Angular Tour of Heroes Tutorial

-This repository contains the implementation of the Angular Tour of Heroes tutorial.
+This repository contains the implementation of the [Angular Tour of Heroes](https://angular.io/tutorial/tour-of-heroes) guide.
 This project serves as a hands-on practice to review core Angular concepts and understand the benefits of using Angular in modern web development, focusing mainly on keeping my Angular knowledge up to date..

 ## Project Overview